 In the context of immigration, this refers to a form or application that is filed on its own (alone), and not together with another form or application.

 A visa gives someone permission to apply to enter the United States.
 When a visa is approved, a certificate is issued or a stamp is marked in the visa holder’s passport, granting entry into the country.
-Note that a “visa” is different from “status.”
+Note that a person’s “visa” is different from their “status.”

 There is technically no such term as “visa status” in immigration law.
 See the separate definitions of “visa” and “status.”

 VISA WAIVER PROGRAM (VWP)